rfblock/Custom-Rich-Presence/README.md

   - Note that uploading images may take up to 10 minutes to upload
 - The app will automatically remove an invalid party_size or invalid buttons
 - RPC May take a long time to connect when starting
+- Buttons will work for other people, but you cannot click your own button